jbradshaw0526/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is useful any time you are using a <Route> so you can access its match data, including all of the times you might render a <Route>  by itself out of a <Switch>

-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.

+it is used when filling out things on the web page with certain critera like when inputing a password for the first time it makes sure what you type matches the requirments from the site

 1. In 1-2 sentences, define end to end testing.

+End-to-end testing is is the process used in the software development lifecycle (SDLC) to test the functionality and performance of an application under product-like circumstances and data to replicate live settings

 ## Instructions